Event-based Moving Object Detection and Tracking: Related Work

-Most closely related to our work are two studies: the work by Gallego \etal\cite{gallego2017accurate} proposes a global 3D motion estimation approach using warping as we do, but it only considers 3D rotation.
-The work by Vasco \etal\cite{vasco2017independent} is the only study on the problem of independent motion detection in event-space.
-In a manipulation task, the expected flow field in a static scene for a given motion is learned.
-Then independently moving objects are obtained by tracking corners and checking for inconsistency with the expected motion.
+Most closely related to our work are two studies: the work by Gallego \etal\cite{gallego2017accurate} proposes a global 3D motion estimation approach for 3D rotation, and in \cite{gallego2018unifying} extensions of the approach are discussed.
+Recently in \cite{stoffregen2018simultaneous} a linear model for iterative segmentation was proposed.
+Vasco \etal\cite{vasco2017independent} study the problem of independent motion detection in a manipulation task.
+The expected flow field in a static scene for a given motion is learned, and then independently moving objects are obtained by tracking corners and checking for inconsistency with the expected motion.
 In effect, the processes of 3D motion estimation and segmentation are separated.
 Here, instead we consider the full problem for a system with no knowledge about its motion or the scene.
 So far, no other existing event-based approach can detect moving objects in challenging situations.